BoboTiG/dusk-monitor/README.md

 ```

 ## Preview

+So far, we display:
+- The current synchronized block (in red + a warning sign when behind the latest block).
+- The slash count (in red + a warning sign when they happen).
+- The generated blocks count.
+- The current rewards value (+ a theoric total rewards accumulated so far).

+🔔 A nice sound will be played on new generated block, and this is totally optional.
+You can disable it by setting the `PLAY_SOUND=0` environment variable.

 > [!NOTE]
 > Those screenshots might be outdated, but the essence of the dashboard is still relevant from those pictures.